solid/authorization-panel/proposals/acp/use-cases.md

 HTTP/1.1 204 No Content
 ```

 This allows the members of the ‘jobContacts’ rule (which we created for a [previous use case](#2-2-1-read-only-access-to-a-collection)) to create resources in the opportunities container.
 However they will not be able to list the contents of the container or read any of the resources in the container.
-If we wanted to allow them to read the opportunities they created themselves, we could simply use the _acp:CreatorAgent_ class in a rule as we did in previous use cases and use the _applyMembers_ predicate to add a policy to the oppControl [Access Control](definitions.md#access-control).
+If we wanted to allow them to read the opportunities they created themselves, we could simply use the _acp:CreatorAgent_ class in a rule as we did in previous use cases and use the _applyMembers_ predicate to add a policy to the oppChange [Access Change](definitions.md#access-change).

-### 2.2.6 Control access to a collection
+### 2.2.6 Change access to a collection

 _Bob reminds Alice that some of the other people who worked on project1 may also have materials they can add to the portfolio, but he needs to look up their information._

 _Alice trusts Bob with the contents of the project1 collection, since it’s the output of their shared work.
-She gives him [control access](https://solid.github.io/authorization-panel/wac-ucr/#control-access) to project1 so that he can help her invite other colleagues from the past to add [resources](https://solid.github.io/authorization-panel/wac-ucr/#resource) to it._
+She gives him [change access](https://solid.github.io/authorization-panel/wac-ucr/#change-access) to project1 so that he can help her invite other colleagues from the past to add [resources](https://solid.github.io/authorization-panel/wac-ucr/#resource) to it._

-Using ACP, we simply need to give Bob read and write access to the [Access Control Resource](definitions.md#access-control-resource) for the project1 container.
+Using ACP, we simply need to give Bob read and write access to the [Access Change Resource](definitions.md#access-change-resource) for the project1 container.

 ```HTTP
 PATCH /portfolio/project1/?ext=acp HTTP/1.1